UIL Golf: New Diana ready for state tournament

 But first they want to bring a title back to Diana.

 Benson is from an athletic family as his father, Matt Benson, played baseball at Hallsville, Panola and Texas Tech before being part of the Milwaukee Bewers organization.
-The younger Benson's favorite sport is golf.
+The younger Benson’s favorite sport, though, is golf.

 Moore is following his father, Jeffery Moore, on the golf course.
 The elder Moore played golf at Overton High School and Tyler Junior College.

 The 6-3 Moore, who is long off the tees, first played at Spring Hill High School before transferring to New Diana.
-Now, he is hopeful of bringing a team title back to East Texas as well as gunning for medalist honors.
+Now, he is hopeful of bringing a team championship to East Texas as well as gunning for medalist honors just has his grandfather.

+Windschitl started playing golf just before his freshman year after the urging of buddy Vickers.
+He enjoys the game and feels hitting the fairways is his strength.
+His grandfather Cliff Ingersoll was also instrumental in him taking up golf.

+Vickers picked up the game around seven, playing on and off with his grandfather and uncle, Mickey Kennedy.

 UIL State Golf Tournament